War Memorial Plaza: Present

-War Memorial Plaza is a major component of Baltimore's municipal center (aka "civic center") now officially referred to as the Business and Government Historic District and is included in Baltimore National Heritage Area, under sponsorship of the city, State and the National Park Service of the U.S. Department of the Interior.
+War Memorial Plaza is a major component of Baltimore's municipal center (aka "civic center") now officially referred to as the Business and Government Historic District and is included in the Baltimore National Heritage Area, under sponsorship of the city, State and the National Park Service of the U.S. Department of the Interior.

 The plaza contains the statue "Negro Soldier", also originally called the "Negro War Heroes Monument".
-It was created by local sculptor James E. Lewis (a gallery of art at Morgan State University in northeast Baltimore is dedicated to him) in 1971.
+It was created by local sculptor James E. Lewis in 1971.
 The statue originally sited at the north end, facing up North Calvert Street at the Battle Monument Square between East Lexington and East Fayette Streets, two blocks west) was relocated to War Memorial Plaza in 2007 after 30 years of facing the wrong way on a one-way street.